In Illinois, real estate licensees are regulated by the:

 Illinois Department of Commerce

-The Illinois Department of Commerce focuses on economic development and business promotion, not professional regulation.
-It has no authority over real estate licensing or disciplinary matters.
+The Illinois Department of Commerce focuses on business development, economic growth, and workforce programs, and has no jurisdiction over the licensing or regulation of real estate professionals in the state.

 Why is this correct?